vuejs/docs/src/guide/typescript/composition-api.md

   (e: 'change', id: number): void
   (e: 'update', value: string): void
 }>()

+// 3.3+: alternative, more succinct syntax
+const emit = defineEmits<{
+  change: [id: number]
+  update: [value: string]
+}>()
 </script>
 ```

-The type argument should be a type literal with [Call Signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#call-signatures).
-The type literal will be used as the type of the returned `emit` function.
+The type argument can be one of the following:

+1. A callable function type, but written as a type literal with [Call Signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#call-signatures).
+It will be used as the type of the returned `emit` function.
+2. A type literal where the keys are the event names, and values are array / tuple types representing the additional accepted parameters for the event.
+The example above is using named tuples so each argument can have an explicit name.

 As we can see, the type declaration gives us much finer-grained control over the type constraints of emitted events.

 When not using `<script setup>`, `defineComponent()` is able to infer the allowed events for the `emit` function exposed on the setup context: